jrohsc/CodecAttack/README.md

 # Codec-Robust Attacks on Audio LLMs (anonymous code and data)

-This is the anonymous release that backs the paper *Codec-Robust Attacks on Audio LLMs* (NeurIPS 2026 submission).
+This is the anonymous release that backs the paper *Codec-Robust Attacks on Audio LLMs*.
 It contains the attack code, the codec wrappers, the carrier dataset, the per-pair target-text mapping, and every JSON / JSONL eval rollup used to produce the tables and figures.
 Adversarial (perturbed) audio is **not** included; reviewers can regenerate it from the carriers using the included scripts.
 The paper PDF is submitted separately through the conference review system.

 ## Contents